-A1 motorway, popularly called Dalmatina, connects Zagreb with Ploce since 2011 when construction of this motorway was finally done.
-This means that you can easily reach entire Dalmatia via nice, modern, multiple-lane highway.
+A1 motorway, popularly called Dalmatina, connects Zagreb with Ploce since 2011 when the construction of this motorway was finalized.
+This means that you can easily reach the entire Dalmatia via a nice, modern, multi-lane motorway.

-There are other few roads that you can take to reach Dalmatia from north.
+There are other roads that you can take to reach Dalmatia from the north.

 D1 road passes inland, through Plitvice Lake, and Knin, and then down to the coast where it joins the D8 road.

-D8 (former E65), also called Jadranska magistrala (Adritic coastal road), is a coastal road from Rijeka to Dubrovnik.
-This is perhaps the most scenic road in all Croatia, especially popular among motocyclists.
-A part of the road from Rijeka to Zadar is the most difficult to pass, but also the less frequented.
+D8 (former E65), also called Jadranska magistrala (Adriatic coastal road), is a coastal road from Rijeka to Dubrovnik.
+This is perhaps the most scenic road in all of Croatia, especially popular among motorcyclists.
+A part of the road from Rijeka to Zadar is the most dramatic with sharp curves and susceptibly looking protective fences, but it is also the least frequented.

-D1 and especially D8 are both good roads, and a viable option to reach Dalmatia from the north.
+D1 and especially D8 are both good roads, and viable options to reach Dalmatia from the north.
 And while you'll save on tolls, you'll spend more time driving (although not so much more).
-Since the motorway has opened, less people use state roads.
+Since the motorway has opened, fewer people use state roads.
 This makes them less busy, and faster too.

-You can also reach Rijeka and Istria from Zagreb using toll-free two-lane state roads.
-They first pass through Gorski Kotar, over Jelenje to Rijeka.
+You can also reach Rijeka and Istria from Zagreb using toll-free single-carriageway state roads.
+These roads first pass through Gorski Kotar, over Jelenje to Rijeka.
 Then further west you can take a coastal road D66.
 This road has been improved a couple of years ago.
-And while it's curvey, it also offers some wonderful scenic views.
-It's popular among motocyclists.
+And while it's curvy, it also offers some wonderful scenic views.
+It's popular among motorcyclists.

 Driving in cities and towns

-Village roads are really good everywhere you go in Croatia.
+Village roads are really good everywhere in Croatia.
 And while they do get busier during the tourist season, they are still nice to drive on.

 Roads off the beaten path are narrow, twisty, unlit, and don't have a white line in the middle, but they are also devoid of traffic.

-When driving in countryside pay attention to small and big wild animals (rabbits, deers, phasans, porte-pick, foxes) you are likely to encounter.
-On these minor roads you can also have tractors, and other farm vehicles.
+When driving in the countryside pay attention to small and big wild animals (rabbits, deer, pheasants, hedgehogs, foxes) you are likely to encounter.
+On these minor roads, you can also have tractors and other farm vehicles.

 Drivers in Croatia

-In Croatia you've got two types of drivers: locals, and tourists.
-Although in a totally different way, they are both equally dangerous on a road.
+In Croatia, you've got two types of drivers: locals, and tourists.
+Although in a totally different ways, they are both equally dangerous on a road.

-Croatians, especially in Dalmatia, tend to be fast, impatiant drivers, who aren't shy to cut, overtake (sometimes even on blind corners), horn and swear at you if they feel you are slowing them down.
-Croatians also use a horn to greet friends and aquitances the encounter on the road (although this is getting out of fashion in last years).
+Croatians, especially in Dalmatia, tend to be fast, impatient drivers, who aren't shy to cut, overtake (sometimes even on blind corners), horn, and swear at you if they feel you are slowing them down.
+Croatians also use a horn to greet friends and acquaintances they encounter on the road.

-Tourists, on the other hand, are often lost, and tend to take a sudden turns as soon as they see something interesting along the road.
+Tourists, on the other hand, are often lost and tend to take sudden turns as soon as they see something interesting along the road.

-But, things are not that bad as they might sound.
+But, things are not as bad as they might sound.
 Most of the time you'll have a pleasant time on Croatian roads.
-Just pay attention (and skip that sudden sharp turn when you see honey stand along the road).
+Just pay attention (and skip that sudden sharp turn when you see a honey stand along the road).

 Tips for driving in Croatia

 - Observe speed limits.
-Inner city speed limit is 30 to 50 km/h; on open roads speed limit is up to 90 km/h (but with lots of slower limits in curves, and other road conditions); on all major toll roads speed limit is up to 130 km/h.
+The inner-city speed limit is 30 to 50 km/h; on open roads speed limit is up to 90 km/h (but with lots of slower limits in curves, and other road conditions); on all major toll roads speed limit is up to 130 km/h.

 - Like in the rest of Europe, Croatians drive on the right side.

-- If possible, avoid travelling on weekends in summer.
+- If possible, avoid traveling on weekends in the summer.
 Traffic congestion on the roads is common.

-- Your country driver's licence will be sufficient to drive in Croatia.
-However, International Driving Permit, while not mandatory, is recomended.
+- Your country driver's license will be sufficient to drive in Croatia.
+However, International Driving Permit, while not mandatory, is recommended.

-- Road rules are similar if not the same like everywhere else: observe a speed limits, don't use your phone while driving, and wear a seatbelt at all times.
+- Road rules are similar if not the same as everywhere else: observe speed limits, don't use your phone while driving, and wear a seatbelt at all times.

-- Dipped headlights are mandatory at daytime during the winter (October through March).
+- Dipped headlights are mandatory during the daytime from November, 1st until March, 31st.

-- Alcohol rule is somewhat complicated: permited blood alcohol limit for driving is 0.05%, as long as you don't have any road accident.
-Involvment in any accident stipulates immediate zero alcohol tolerance (a mandatory breathalyzer is required for any accident).
+- The alcohol rule is somewhat complicated: the permitted blood alcohol limit for driving is 0.05%, as long as you don't have any road accidents.
+Involvement in any accident stipulates immediate zero alcohol tolerance (a mandatory breathalyzer is required for any accident).

-- Croatian Auto Club (HAK) provides a road assistance, should you need it.
-They have English speaking operators.
-Telephone number is: 987
+- Croatian Auto Club (HAK) provides road assistance, should you need it.
+They have English-speaking operators.
+The telephone number is: 987

 Useful resources about roads and driving in Croatia

-- Croatian Auto Club (HAK) has a useful smartphone application with detailed traffic information and condition, weather info, live web cam images, and more.
-It’s free to download.
+- Croatian Auto Club (HAK) has a useful web application with detailed traffic information and condition, weather info, live webcam images, and more.
 Get it here.

 - Plan your routes in Croatia with ViaMichelin and Google Maps.

-- For more info about motorway and pay-tolls, visit Croatian Roads (HAC), Motorway Zagreb Rijeka, and BINA Istra.
+- For more info about motorways and pay tolls, visit Croatian Roads (HAC), Motorway Zagreb Rijeka, and BINA Istra.